HafizFasih/dsa-notes/docs/07-binary-tree/02-traversals.md

 ### Algorithm
 ```
 Post-order Traversal (DFS):
-  1. Start from root node
+  1. Go to the leftmost node (keep moving left until no left child)
-  2. Move to the left subtree and repeat the same process
+  2. Move to the right subtree and repeat the same process
-  3. After finishing left subtree, move to the right subtree and repeat
-  4. After both subtrees are finished, visit (process) the root node
+  3. After both left and right subtrees are finished, visit (process) that node
-  5. Repeat until all nodes are visited
+  4. Repeat until all nodes are visited
 ```

 ### Pseudocode